alexmiller63/SNAP/argument.md

 That is not what is occurring here.

-The claimant actually lives in a room-and-board residence operated as part of Hernandez Room and Board, which operates approximately 20 room-and-board residences in the San Bernardino area.
-The claimant pays for room and board and acknowledges that meals are provided as part of that arrangement.

-The claimant is unquestionably a genuine boarder.
-He is not attempting to convert an ordinary shared household into multiple SNAP households by relabeling himself as a boarder.
-His boarder status is not being asserted as a device to obtain separate SNAP eligibility.

 Indeed, the claimant concedes the very factual proposition the County is likely to emphasize: **he is a boarder.**